Kurvana

 Since cannabis oil consists of concentrated extracts from cannabis plants, it contains the same active ingredients that the plants do.
 That said, the two main active ingredients of cannabis oil are THC and cannabidiol (CBD).
 Skunk plants tend to produce more THC, while hemp plants tend to produce more CBD.

-A further complication is that there are two primary species of cannabis that you’ll often see on THC vape cartridge labels: indica and sativa.
-As such, you may see some cartridges described as indica carts or sativa carts and may be wondering the difference between them.
-You will likely find many overly-simplistic definitions online (e.g., indica is for relaxation while sativa is for energy); in truth, each strain will affect different people differently.
+A further complication is that there are two primary species of cannabis that you’ll often see on THC/weed cart labels: indica and sativa.
+As such, you may see some cartridges described as “indica” or “sativa” weed carts and may be wondering the difference between them.
+You will likely find many overly-simplistic definitions online (e.g., indica is for relaxation while sativa is for energy); in truth, each strain will affect different people differently according to their unique body chemistry.
+There are also hybrid cartridges, and these contain a hybrid strain that may be sativa-dominant, indica-dominant, or an equal balance of both.

-THC Vape Cartridges: Potency and Strength of Effect
+THC Vape Pens: Potency and Strength of Effect

-As noted above, the same strain will affect different people differently due to differences in body chemistry, but it is also affected by gender, weight, tolerance, and even what else you have eaten, drunk, or taken recently.
+As noted above, the same strain will affect different people differently due to differences in body chemistry, but it is also affected by gender, weight, tolerance, and even what else you have eaten, drunk, or what medications you may have taken recently.

 People new to vaping often ask how many inhalations they should take to get the desired effect.
-Assuming that the oil has an 80% concentration of THC, a typical inhalation should contain 4mg of THC.
+Assuming that the oil has an 80% concentration of THC, a typical draw should contain 4 mg of THC.
 We recommend starting with small quantities and assessing the effect before moving to larger doses.
 A typical person using vaporizers might take two or three inhalations and feel an effect for approximately three hours.

 THC cartridges and price

-When looking at the price of THC cartridges, the first thing to consider is that they come in different sizes.
-The two most common sizes are 1ml or 0.5ml, 1g vs. 0.5g cartridges.
-1ml is the same size as 1g, and the 0.5ml size (“point-five gram cart” or “half gram carts”) is the most common.
+When looking at the price of cannabis oil cartridges, the first thing to consider is that they come in different sizes.
+The two most common sizes are 1 ml and 0.5ml cartridges.
+1ml is equivalent to 1 gram, and the 0.5ml size (also referred to as “point-five gram cart” or “half gram weed cart”) is equal to 500 mg, which is the most common size offered.

 Prices for quality 0.5ml cartridges vary from about $35 to $55, while 1ml cartridges have double the volume but usually less than double the cost.
 They often tend to be the most cost-efficient.